chrisboran/docs/Bounded-Context-Doc-Template.md

 ## Ubiquitous Language of the Bounded Context

 * Term A: definition
-* ***Term B: Stars on the term indicate that this is a candidate for elevation to the Ubiquitous Language of the Commerce Platform
+* ***Term B: Stars on the term indicate that this is a candidate for elevation to the Ubiquitous Language of entire group, not just this context
 * ...
 * Term N: definition